dbennin125/dbennin125/README.md

 <p align="center">My name is Dan and I'm a goal driven full stack software engineer.
 I enjoy writing clean, dry, human centered code.
 I have a curiosity for new technologies and how to implement them.
 I alway enjoy learning new ways and different technologies to achieve a goal.</p>

 ⚡ Fun fact: <p align= "center">
-  This is Gus...and he's a very good boy.
+  This is Gus...and he's a very good boy.<br>
  <img align= "center" height="400" width="600" alt="Gus the dog" src = "https://github.com/dbennin125/dbennin125/blob/master/Gus.jpg"></p><br>

 📫 How to reach me: